-7.1.2 Retail deli food safety mitigation scenarios
+7.1.2 Scenarios: Changes in retail deli practices

-Various retail deli food safety mitigation scenarios were evaluated to inform the specific risk management questions posed for this risk assessment (see Section 3).
+Various scenarios were evaluated to inform the specific risk management questions posed for this risk assessment (see Section 3).
 The food safety intervention scenarios that were run for each of the baseline conditions are given below.
 The abbreviations used on the graphs are shown first in bold, followed by a brief explanation.
-The reader can refer to a list of these abbreviations in the Table page vii.
+The reader can refer to a list of these abbreviations in the Table on page vi.
 These scenarios are grouped according to the risk management question the scenario illustrates.

-Because of the large number of retail deli food safety mitigations considered in this risk assessment, the scenarios were divided into two categories:
+Because of the large number of scenarios considered in this risk assessment, they were divided into two categories:

-- Category 1: those mitigations primarily based on improving sanitation; and - Category 2: worker/industry behavior and those mitigations primarily directed at restricting growth through time and temperature control.
+- Category 1: scenarios primarily based on sanitation. - Category 2: worker/industry behavior and scenarios primarily directed at impacting growth through time and temperature control.